OSHA-Compliant Catastrophe Management Plans

 If a disaster or tragedy strikes, employers need to take action regardless of whether they have an emergency plan in place.
 Focus on safety first: call 911 immediately.
 Make sure everyone is safe, and make sure any injuries are being taken care of.
 Once everyone is safe, contact our law office.

 At the outset, our firm can help you meet OSHA's reporting requirements for accidents and injuries.
 We can also begin gathering evidence and conducting interviews to defend you from an OSHA citation.
 An inspection is inevitable following an accident-you should begin preparing by calling us as soon as possible.
-With 152+ years' combined experience, our firm can advise you from the time an accident happens through the conclusion of an OSHA case.
+With 30+ years' of experience, our firm can advise you from the time an accident happens through the conclusion of an OSHA law case.

 For a confidential consultation, call (713) 489-2028 or contact us online.
 Our main offices are in Houston and we are available by appointment at our offices in Corpus Christi, Austin, Galveston and Sugar Land.